thinklikeacto/machine-learning-project-marathon/README.md

 ## Stay Connected

-Join our community (link to a Discord server, forum, or other platforms) to stay updated on new projects and collaborate with others.
+Join our community  [Discord Server](https://discord.gg/SJRvt5zk) to stay updated on new projects and collaborate with others.

 ## License